gugajazz/Sine_messaging/README.md

 When a signal is coming in ripples will appear as shown <img src="imgs/receive4.png" width="150">

 # Warnings
 By default, sine-messaging-react uses frequencies between 18200hz and 18800hz.
-Frequencies in this range usually aren't audible by humans but can and will still cause hearing damage if listened to at unsafe levels.\
+Frequencies in this range usually aren't audible by humans but can and will still cause hearing damage if heard at unsafe levels.\
 It is then recommended  that for short range communication ( <5m ) the users use a low volume, which usually is enough, and increase it progressively if necessary to achieve reliability opperation at longer ranges.

 # Results
 This project was mostly a proof of concept to show that data can be transmited through sound at inaudible frequencies using common, every-day hardware, across platforms and fully offline (excluding loading the website).

-With that being said there are multiple paths that could and perhaps will be taken in the future to improve performance and reliability.
+With that being said, there are multiple paths that could, and perhaps will, be taken in the future to improve performance and reliability.
 The default settings aim to work across the widest range of hardware, from phones to tablets, PCs and maybe some fridges.
 For those reasons they can be tweaked to vastly improve the trasmition times.

 Results with **default** settings: